TheOdinProject/curriculum/ruby/basics/methods.md

 puts my_name #=> "Joe Smith"
 ```
 Lets breake it down:
-`def` is a built in Ruby keyword.
-When Ruby comes across it during
+`def` - is a built in Ruby keyword.
+It lets Ruby know this is the start of a method *definition*.
-runtime of a program it will know a method is about to be *defined*.

-`my_name` is the name of the method, you can name it whatever you wish.
+`my_name` - is the name of the method.
+You can name pretty much name it whatever you want.
+But there are some contraints and conventions which are described in the next section.

-`"Joe Smith"` is in the method body, the method will return this string when its *called*
+`"Joe Smith"` - is in the *method body*.
+The method body is where the logic of your method goes.This paticular method will just *return* a string when its *called*

-`end` as you might have guessed marks the end of the method definition.
+`end` - as you might have guessed `end` marks the *end* of the method definition.
+Its another Ruby keyword.

 To call the method you simply need to use its name, as shown in the last line of the example `puts my_name`

+## Naming Methods

 ## Arguments